-I had been happily married to my wonderful wife for 10 years.
+I had been happily married to my wonderful wife for 10 amazing years.

-I was the father of two young and healthy children.
+I was the father of two incredible, young children.

 But then on May 3rd, 2012, my life suddenly and permanently changed, and I never even saw it coming!

 I was driving back to my home in northwestern Indiana after picking up a couple items at the local hardware store when I was involved in a near-fatal car crash.
 From the scene of the accident, I was immediately taken by helicopter to a hospital in Chicago where I was diagnosed with a traumatic brain injury (TBI).

 As is the case with people who suffer a TBI of any severity level, my prognosis was relatively unknown at first.
 But based on the sheer amount of damage done to my brain, the doctors were not very optimistic.
 They would often talk about how people who suffer a brain injury similar to mine would become a different person, that I’d need to find what is commonly referred to as a “new normal.”

 But much to my doctor’s surprise, as well as most everyone else’s, I would start to improve in ways that they’d never anticipated.
 I would even go on to return to my medical practice in just five short months, something they initially thought was nearly impossible.

 Now, I was beyond thankful for this unexpected and rather miraculous recovery.
 But it led me to carry the false belief that I’d be back to my old self in no time.
 I thought my doctors had been wrong in their initial predictions.